dylan-chong/engr201-assignments/Literature Review.md

 are those that find a large number of vulnerabilities, with as few false vulnerabilities as possible.
 They should be time and resource-efficent.

-This review will be useful for security testing researchers.
-It provides areas that poetentially need to be researched in this area.
+This review will be useful for security testing researchers, developers, as well as executives who work for any organisation involved with software.
+This review also provides areas that potentially need to be researched in this area.

 ## Available Methods